-In the year ended 30 June 2012, the Company has reviewed all of the new and revised Standards and Interpretations issued by the AASB that are relevant to its operations and effective for the current annual reporting period.
-It has been determined by the Directors' that there is no impact, material or otherwise, of the new and revised Standards and Interpretations on its business and, therefore, no change is necessary to Company accounting policies.
+In the year ended 30 June 2013, the Directors have reviewed all of the new and revised Standards and Interpretations issued by the AASB that are relevant to the Groups operations and effective for the current annual reporting period.
+It has been determined by the Directors that there is no impact, material or otherwise, of the new and revised Standards and Interpretations on the Groups business and, therefore, no change is necessary to Group accounting policies.

-The Company has also reviewed all new Standards and Interpretations that have been issued but are not yet effective for the year ended 30 June 2012.
-As a result of this review the Directors have determined that there is no impact, material or otherwise, of the new and revised Standards and Interpretations on its business and, therefore, no change necessary to Company accounting policies.
+The Directors have also reviewed all new Standards and Interpretations that have been issued but are not yet effective for the year ended 30 June 2013.
+As a result of this review the Directors have determined that there is no impact, material or otherwise, of the new and revised Standards and Interpretations on the Groups business and, therefore, no change necessary to Group accounting policies.